kittinunf/ReactiveAndroid/README.md

 ### Events

-You should think about listener from Android SDK of your choice, then remove the word "on" and also the word "listener".
-Then, append the after `rx_`.
+Think about listener from Android SDK of your choice, then remove the word "on" and also the word "listener".
+Then, append that "name" after `rx_`.

 For example,
 * `View.OnClickListener` => `view.rx_click()`